 During downtime periods, the employer, functionally, is paying for nothing.
 As mentioned earlier, even without the logistical complexities of 2020, delays on average of 2-3 days have been reported between dispatching the device and when the employee receives it.
 Meaning the employee is unable to work for 2-3 days, despite the employer paying their salary!

-Secure Remote Worker eliminates this downtime, as IT can instantly deploy links to install Secure Remote Worker and it’s Validation Tool onto the employees’ personal machines, allowing them to get up and running with a single click.
+Secure Remote Worker eliminates this downtime, as IT can instantly deploy links to install Secure Remote Worker and run it’s Validation Tool onto the employees’ personal machines, allowing them to get up and running with a single click.
 Speedy onboarding, thanks to Secure Remote Worker’s Validation Tool, also helps to reduce this downtime.

 As we can see some of the costs associated with WaH can be substantial, however the ability to provide WaH to employees is both vital for employee well-being in 2020, and, for some companies, necessary to maintain competitive advantage (Peter Ryan, Ryan Strategic Advisory).